-We also recognise that we provide financing to groups of connected companies where the wider group has thermal coal exposures.
-In such cases, we consider the nature and the extent of the connections and any restrictions on use of financing proceeds to fund the thermal activities.
+We recognise that we provide financing to groups of connected companies where the wider group has thermal coal exposures, and this introduces additional complexities when estimating thermal coal exposure.
+In such cases, we consider the nature and the extent of the connections and any restrictions on use of financing proceeds to fund the thermal coal activities.
 When calculating exposures in the majority of cases, we apply a weighting based on the extent of thermal coal activities as part of the overall operation of the group.
-However, for complex groups, we have updated our methodology to more differential weightings to various parts of the conglomerate where publicly available information allows.
+However, for complex groups, we have updated our methodology to more differential weightings to various parts of the complex groups where publicly available information allows.
 This has been done to prevent dilution of the coal weightings in such groups and, and on a case-by-case basis, allow financing to be excluded where we are able to obtain sufficient comfort that any funds will not be used to finance the coal-assets.